 Center for Teaching and Learning

-The CTL serves as a supportive resource for faculty and adjunct professors of Delaware State University and is devoted to enhancing the quality of instruction delivered by knowledgeable faculty.
-Its diligent efforts continue to support the following institutional goals:
+CTL serves as a supportive resource for DSU faculty and adjunct professors and is devoted to enhancing the quality of instruction delivered by knowledgeable faculty in service of PRIDE 2020 institutional goals:

-GOAL I: Intellectual Climate and Culture–Create an exceptional learning environment that promotes challenging, high-quality curricular and co-curricular programs, engaged student learning and local and global citizenship.
+Intellectual Climate and Culture– create an exceptional learning environment that promotes challenging, high-quality curricular and co-curricular programs, engaged student learning, and local and global citizenship;

-GOAL II: Student Success—Recruit, develop, retain, graduate and place outstanding students.
+Student Success— recruit, develop, retain, graduate, and place outstanding students;

-GOAL III: Research and Scholarship—Increase and sustain excellence in scholarly and creative research that addresses significant state, regional, national and global challenges.
+Research and Scholarship— increase and sustain excellence in scholarly and creative research that addresses significant state, regional, national, and global challenges.

 The Center for Teaching and Learning operates as part of the University’s Title III Grant.
 Title III is a federal government assistance program given to historically Black colleges and Universities.
 Title III assures equity in educational opportunities for all students.
 CTL works in conjunction with the Title III office to assure that university faculty are equipped with the tools and resources needed to enrich their teaching in order to increase student learning.
 All expenditures submitted to the Center of Teaching and Learning must be allowable under Title III federal guidelines.